BTRoyal612/UniversalMeet/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) and [MySQL](https://www.mysql.com/) installed on your computer.
-An alternative for people from COMP SCI 2207 course, you can run this in codespace, using setting up commands from the courses.
+An alternative for people from COMP SCI 2207 course, you can run this in codespace, using set up commands from the courses.
 From your command line:

 ```bash
 # Clone this repository